Mixed Media Art Classes - St Ives School of Painting

 Day 2

 Develop your experiments from the previous day, layering them and building them up as well as cutting and taking things away to reveal hidden potential.
-Consider source material, starting with your immediate surroundings in St Ives but also bringing in some of your personal narrative.
+Consider source material after you have begun this layering, starting with your immediate surroundings in St Ives but also bringing in or just learning to notice your personal way of handling paint and narrative.

 Day 3